SENG480/course/lectures/7-design.md

   Defer binding: delaying the time when the language is chosen -->

-0. What QA is most relevant here?
+1. What QA is most relevant here?
-1. What *design concerns* do we need to think about?
+2. What *design concerns* do we need to think about?
 Identify 2 [modifiability tactics](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2007_005_001_14858.pdf) that are relevant. (use the back of the book).
-2. Identify 1 externally-developed solution that might help with the problem.
+3. Identify 1 externally-developed solution that might help with the problem.
-3. For each tactic and the OTS solution, identify the tradeoffs each makes in solving the problem.
+4. For each tactic and the OTS solution, identify the tradeoffs each makes in solving the problem.

 # References
 1. Designing Software Architectures, Cervantes and Kazman, 2017.
 2. NASA in SpaceFlight, https://history.nasa.gov/computers/p114.htm
+3. Kurtz, Cynthia F.; Snowden, David J. (2003).
+"The new dynamics of strategy: Sense-making in a complex and complicated world" IBM Systems Journal.
+42 (3): 462–483. doi:10.1147/sj.423.0462.